-Nicola writes content that will increase the online visibility of your business and will hook in new customers.
-She’ll spend her time getting to understand your audience so that she can determine the type of content that they’d like to read.
+Nicola writes content that will increase the online visibility of your business and hook in new customers.
+She’ll spend her time getting to understand your audience so that she can determine the type of content that they’d most like to read.
 Then, she’ll put that into practice by writing bespoke content that will drive traffic to your website and will increase interest in your business.

 She’s a keen photographer who always keeps a camera close to hand (much to the annoyance of her family).
 Following a previous job at a garden centre, this interest has grown and has now expanded to also include some impressive photos of flowers.
 Nicola is a real people person who loves meeting and working with our clients.

 In a nutshell, I’m here to make our clients popular.
 My aims are to increase the online visibility of their businesses, and to get people talking about them by writing content their audience wants to read.

 Tell me some of the most important things about your job role.
 What do you need to be good at?